 While I’m painstakingly defatting my stock, I set up my pressure canner.
 I use a 16 quart Presto canner with a dial gauge that I like a great deal.
 It holds seven quarts or nine pints, fits on my comically small stove, and doesn’t take up TOO much storage space.
 I fill it with about three inches of warm tap water, set the jars in it and fill them with just enough warm water to prevent them from floating.
 I also pour about half a cup of white distilled vinegar into the water in the canning pot, to ensure that the jars don’t get covered in scum during processing.
 I drop the lids in alongside the jars and bring the whole mess to a simmer to warm things up.

-After you feel like the pot has been sufficiently vented, apply the pressure regulator and bring the pot up to pressure.
-Once it hits the correct pressure, adjust the heat so that you stay at that pressure.
+After you feel like the pot has been sufficiently vented and you see a steady stream of steam flowing out of the vent shaft, apply the pressure regulator and bring the pot up to pressure.
+Once it hits the correct pressure (this depends based on what you’re canning), adjust the heat so that you stay at that pressure.
 This can be a little tricky if you have a pokey electric stove like mine, but it certainly isn’t impossible.
 It just takes a little extra attention and learning how your stove adjusts.
 If your canner drops below the required pressure level at any point during the timed process, you have to start the time over again as soon as it comes back to the correct level.

 Stock of any stripe gets pressure canned at 11 pounds of pressure for 20 (pints) or 25 minutes (quarts) in a gauged canner and at 10 pounds in a weighted canner.
 The National Center for Home Food Preservation has all the details and they can be found here.
 And remember, if you live at higher elevations, make sure to adjust your pressure accordingly.

 Once the time is up, you turn off the stove and leave the canner alone.
 If your burner stays hot for a long time, you can slide it to a cooler spot on the stove, but other than that, just let it sit.
 I like to give my canner two or three hours to cool before I even attempt to open it (it will take at least half an hour for the pressure drop enough for the canner to unlock).
-Often I will let it cool overnight, to ensure that the jars can cool and seal on their own time.
 When the jars are finally cool enough to handle, remove them from the pot, twist off the rings and give everything a good wash with warm, soapy water.
 Dry the jars and store them in a cool spot out of direct sunlight.